happybara-io/WorkflowBuddy/README.md

   SLACK_BOT_TOKEN=xoxb-********
   SLACK_SIGNING_SECRET=********
   ```
-  (TEMPORARILY)
-  _Until a real datastore is configured, you will temporarily also need the `EVENT_APP_MENTION_WEBHOOK_URL` variable set in the `.env` file.
-Yeah i know this sucks, hold your horses 🐎._
 - `poetry install` (or install with your preferred Python tool using the `requirements.txt`)

 ## local dev
 - `poetry shell` so all our environment variables are easy
 - (in a separate terminal) Run `ngrok http 3000` to get a public domain address - [Ngrok Dashboard](https://dashboard.ngrok.com)
 - Run the local server with `./run.sh`
-- Update the Slack App console with new address - for [Event Subscriptions](https://api.slack.com/apps/A040W1RHGBX/event-subscriptions?), Interactivity
+- Update the Slack App console with new address - for [Event Subscriptions](https://api.slack.com/apps/A040W1RHGBX/event-subscriptions?), Interactivity - this is easiest done by updating the `slack_app_manifest.yml` file and then copying it onto the Manifest page in Slack App console.
 - (_Testing Webhooks_) [Handy tool to debug with](https://webhook.site)

 ## How it works